 #16 – Skip Free Events

 Why spend your hard earned money on an expensive night out when you can find tons of FREE entertainment in any city?
-There are so many free options for concerts, festivals, walks, bike rides, and so much more.
+There are so many free options for concerts, festivals, walks, and so much more.
 Being frugal means you’re totally awesome and aware of these free events and know that you should take full advantage.

-#17 – Try to Live Someone Else’s Life
+#17 – Try To Live Someone Else’s Life

-The final thing that frugal people don’t do is try and live someone else’s life.
+The final thing that frugal people don’t do is to try and live someone else’s life.
 The key to being able to save money is to not focus on everybody else.
 You don’t know what their true financial situation is.
 They could have a $30,000 car, but a $29,000 car loan.
-Their awesome clothes could have been purchased entirely on credit.
+Their amazing clothes could have been purchased entirely on credit.
 The truth is you never know what other people are experiencing and what kinds of negativity there is behind the facade they put on.

 FOMO (fear of missing out) is a real problem in our society because of social media and it’s causing a lot of people to go into debt because they see these perfect lives on Instagram.
 The truth is, people only post their best parts of their day.
 They would never post their credit card bill.
 You need to know that you are not alone, you can get out of debt and be happy without feeling like you’re missing out.